ef-ds/deque/CONTRIBUTING.md

 If you are interested in contributing to ef-ds, help to spread the word and let others know about ef-ds.
 If you have large scale suggestions, please open an issue and describe your suggestions.
 If your suggestions are simple changes, go ahead and open PRs.
 We're constantly monitoring the open PRs and issues.

-We're 100% commited to below software development rules:
+We're 100% committed to below software development rules:

 - Correctness
 - Performance